-Financial Shocks and Corporate Investment Activity: The Role of Financial Covenants
+Financial Shocks to Lenders and the Composition of Financial Covenants

 Keywords: covenants, debt contracting, financial market frictions